 If you a) have developed something that is, to your knowledge, different from the prior art, b) can answer why people would want to use your invention over what is already available, and c) have enough information to describe how your invention can be implemented, you should consider starting the process of applying for a patent before disclosing the invention publicly.

 NOTE: The information provided above does not constitute legal advise.
-If you do require legal advise, please contact us to arrange a consultation.
+If you do require legal advise, please contact us at email@example.com arrange a consultation.